 In the last decade, remote working has been on the rise.
 Whether partially or on a full-time basis, the number of contractors and employees working from home or elsewhere has exploded.
-While companies are saving costs and professionals are gaining better lifestyles, the legal framework surrounding nontraditional professionals is still incipient.
+Such a trend has been further accelerated by the coronavirus pandemic, as many full-time employees who previously worked in an office have now been asked to work remotely from home.
+In spite of this, the legal framework surrounding remote work (particularly for nontraditional professionals) is still incipient, even if companies are saving costs and professionals are achieving a better work-life balance.

 Companies are “seeking to minimize the number of workers who must be treated fairly,” argues an article by the Editorial Board of the New York Times.
 Employers like to hire contractors because they are cheaper compared to the cost of employees, but also because they don’t need to cover the legal protections and benefits of regular employees.

 This corporate attitude towards nontraditional work has affected the legal standards that regulate remote working.
-According to the 2018 Future Workforce Report by Upwork, a global freelancing website, in the United States “nearly two-thirds (63 percent) of companies today have remote workers, yet a majority lack remote work policies.”
+According to the 2018 Future Workforce Report by Upwork, a global freelancing website, in the United States “nearly two-thirds (63%) of companies today have remote workers, yet a majority lack remote work policies.”

-There is, indeed, a significant mismatch between the explosion of nontraditional work and the legal framework that should protect the rights of those working remotely.
+There is a significant mismatch between the explosion of nontraditional work and the legal framework that should protect the rights of those working remotely.
 Let’s take a look at the trends and legal issues affecting professionals and employees working from home.

 What exactly is remote working?

-It’s important to note that the ability to work from home is just one aspect of a bigger universe: Flexible working.
-Flexible working includes any working arrangement that doesn’t fit within the traditional nine-to-five job in an office.
+It’s important to note that the ability to work from home is just one aspect of a bigger universe: flexible working.
+Flexible working includes any working arrangement that doesn’t fit within the traditional 9-to-5 job in an office.

 When it comes to location, there is a significant number of professionals who use different kinds of solutions.
-The Global Workspace Survey produced by the Swiss serviced office provider IWG highlights this clearly.
+The Global Workspace Survey produced by IWG, a Swiss provider of serviced offices and coworking spaces, highlights this clearly.
 “Many types of workers are using various combinations of workplace solutions that include home working, business lounges, and remote offices, as well as traditional office locations, rather than espousing a single solution.”

 Similarly, research carried out by remoters.net found that “not all of the remote working professionals really want to be just traveling all the time, or working from home or a specific location, but need and want flexibility.”